 Why hazard identification fails:

-- Visual inspection limitations: Subtle problems such as hairline cracks, internal corrosion, or gradual degradation go unnoticed during routine walkthroughs.
+- Visual inspection limitations: Subtle problems like hairline cracks, internal corrosion, or gradual degradation go unnoticed during routine walkthroughs.

 Common unnoticed hazards in daily operations: